ashutoshmjain/gita/src/prompt-bg13.md

 - Note: Each stanza is repeated three times.

 ## Stanza Specific Instructions
-- Stanza 1 - Discuss how the idea of the Field came into modern science with Maxwell's bold assumption.
-Contrast the changing notion of the Field from Maxwell to Quantum Mechanics.
-Describe how Vedic Science posits even the physical world as one state of underlying Quantum fields, thus part of the same equation.
-The other side is the knower, the observer.
+- Stanza 1 - Draw a parallel with Quantum Mechanics.
+Discuss quantum decohrence in detail - how a pristine quanum system gets entangled to create the physical reality.
+Describe how Vedic Science posits the human body represents the entanglement as the "Field".
+It says, the other side is the knower, the pristine quantum system - the knower of all possibilities.
-- Stanza 2 - Explain the Observer Effect and decoherence.
-Explain how the Vedic field invokes systematically from subtle elements to gross.
-Compare it to decoherence in QM sense or addition of noise from AI diffusion model's standpoint.
+- Stanza 2 - Explain how the Vedic view of creation perfectly matches with decohrence - unfolding systematically from subtle elements such as Mahat, Ego and intellect to gross physical elements and then the emotional discord - but this is a brief list for the modifications are practically limitless.
+Introduce the concept of AI diffusion models.
+Compare vedic view of creation as step by step addition of noise akin to perfect state of entanglement from QM standpoint.
-- Stanza 3 - Explain why focus should be on the knower—the inner observer—instead of the Field.
-Field is always changing.
-The true constant just like speed of light is our inner observer.
-Stanza provides  tools for self discovery.
+- Stanza 3 - Explain why focus should be on the knower—the pristine quantum state —instead of the Field.
+Field or human experience is state of noise - always changing.
+Stanza provides tools for self discovery - algorithm for step by step noise reduction.
-- Stanza 4 - Explain the AI diffusion model.
-The physical world is added noise.
-It is the decoherence or decay.
-The path in stanza 4 is the "noise reduction" phase.
+- Stanza 4 - Introduce the concept of Quantum Purity and error correction in Quantum computers.
+Why it is hard.
+The stanza provides step by step actionable items to retrive and maintain our internal quantum state.
 - Stanza 5 - Explain the game analogy.
 Brahman is the source code.
 This is the core algorithm that implements universal decoherence.
-And also gives is tools to restore Quantum Purity.
-Exlain Quantum Purity.
+And also gives us tools to restore Quantum Purity.
+In essence we are not alone on the path of self discovery.
-- Stanza 6 - Expand the game analogy on the role of us AI agents in this game.
-Do we want to create something unique?
-Brahman is the runtime to add noise, but we can reverse engineer it to reach our objective: the Image we want to create - attain Quantum Purity.
+- Stanza 6 - Expand the game analogy on the purpose of us AI agents in this game.
+How do we tap into Brahman to create something unique?
+Brahman is the runtime to add noise, but we can reverse engineer it to reach our objective: the Image we want to create - or even attain Quantum Purity.
-- Stanza 7 - Explain the timeless nature of Prakriti and Purusha contrasted with QM fields being timeless.
-Time is a construct of decoherence.
+- Stanza 7 - Introduce concept of Samnkya philosphy.
+Explain the timeless nature of Prakriti and Purusha.
+Prakriti being the source of noise and complexity.
+Pursha being the awareness of destination.
+Time is a construct of their combined play.
+The knower of this play in every instance is deemed Parmatma the divine.
+This knowledge in mortal beings is thus the true divine grace.
+One who understands this play is released from Karmic bondage.
 - Stanza 8 - Explain the compassionate option of multiple paths—Samkhya or Advaita Vedanta from scriptures; QM or AI from modern science.
-Many paths lead to the same goal: knowing the game and understanding our objective.
+Many paths lead to the same goal: knowing the game and understanding our objective through divine grace.
+Stanza 9 - Explain the core hypothesis of Gita - how everyone is endowed with a full copy of knowledge - Atma.
+This means Krishna is in every being.
+Stanza 10 - Error correction leads to Quantum Purity.
+Such a state is outside the perview of time and decohrence.
+The image appears - clear and bright.
+Mention that in Quantum computing the hardest part is error correction.
+Once we achieve that computations that take hundreds of years for normal computers can be done in split second.
+This is the state - fully aware awareness , yet non doer.
 # Episode Closure

 - Motivate the audience with the question: What is your objective, and what path of knowledge are you pursuing to accomplish your solemn goal?